DAY CAMP PARENT GUIDE AND

 Camp Clay has a concession stand as part of our Aqua Park.
 Campers can purchase snacks from the concession stand during Aqua Park swim time if they choose.
 You can also send snacks in your campers lunch.
 There may be times that we take off camp trips as a part of our program.
 If the trip requires extra fees we will inform parents early in the week.

-All communications outside of check in/check out time should go through the Camp Director.
+All communications outside of check in/check out time should go through the Day Camp Coordinator.

 All medicines, whether over the counter or prescription, needs to be listed on your health form.
 They must be in their original bottle with the label intact.
-They will be turned over to the Camp Director at the start of the day/week.
-The Director will keep all medicines in a secure place and dispense the medicine to your camper according to the label.
+They will be turned over to the Day Camp Coordinator at the start of the day/week.
+The Coordinator will keep all medicines in a secure place and dispense the medicine to your camper according to the label.

 Emergency medicines like epipens or inhalers can be kept secured with the camper but their counselor must be informed and trained in their use in case of an emergency.